vinodkumarhs1962/skinspire_V2/Project_docs/Authentication/CSRF Protection Guide .md

 Cross-Site Request Forgery (CSRF) is a sophisticated web security vulnerability that allows malicious actors to trick authenticated users into performing unintended actions on a web application.
 In essence, it's like a digital impersonation attack where a malicious website can potentially submit unauthorized requests on behalf of an authenticated user without their knowledge or consent.

 ### Real-World Risks in Healthcare Systems
-In a hospital management system like SkinSpire Clinic, CSRF vulnerabilities could lead to catastrophic consequences:
+In a hospital management system like Skinspire Clinic, CSRF vulnerabilities could lead to catastrophic consequences:
 - Unauthorized modification of patient medical records
 - Fraudulent appointment bookings
 - Manipulation of user roles and permissions